dailymotion/oplog/README.md

 ## SSE API

 The SSE API runs on the same port as UDP API but using TCP.
 The W3C SSE protocol is respected by the book.
-To connect to the API, a GET on `/ops` with the `Accept: text/event-stream` header must be performed.
+To connect to the API, a GET on `/` with the `Accept: text/event-stream` header must be performed.

 On each received event, the client must store the last event id and submit it back to the server on reconnect using the `Last-Event-ID` HTTP header.
 The client must then ensure the `Last-Event-ID` header is sent back in the response.
 It may happen that the id defined by `Last-Event-ID` is no longer available, in this case, the agent won't send the backlog and will ignore the `Last-Event-ID` header.
+You may want to perform a full sync when such case happen.

 The following filters can be passed as query-string:
 * `types` A list of object types to filter on separated by comas (i.e.: `types=video,user`).
 * `parents` A coma separated list of `type/xid` to filter on

 ```
-GET /ops HTTP/1.1
+GET / HTTP/1.1
 Accept: text/event-stream

 HTTP/1.1 200 OK